Find and fix code smells in C++ with regexes

 sed -e 's/std::unique_ptr<.*>( new \([a-zA-Z]*\)(\(.*\));/std::make_unique< \1 >(\2;/g';

-After noticing that the difference was so big that it would have made it reviewing too difficult, I searched if there same a more narrow expression I could use.
-So I narrowed it down to
+After noticing that the difference was so big that it would have made reviewing too difficult.
+I looked if was possible to split the changes into smaller pieces.
+So I narrowed the scope down with the following regex

 sed -e 's/return std::unique_ptr<.*>( new \([a-zA-Z]*\)(\(.*\));/return std::make_unique< \1 >(\2;/g';